Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 The Present Evolutionary Stage of Humanity

-Only a Small Minority is Egoically Mature
+Only a Small Minority Is Egoically Mature

-The Decisive Role and Responsibility of the Élites
+The Decisive Role and Responsibility of the Elites

 More Quotations on the Evolutionary Level of Humanity

-The Evolution of the Higher Self is a Very Slow Process
+The Evolution of the Higher Self Is a Very Slow Process

 The Need for a Great Intellectual Reform